moderatelyfunctional/Obama-Speech-Dataset/README.md

 python process.py
 ```

+#### Data Overview
+In total, there's around `28GB` of speech data spread out across 30K wav files that are 1-7 seconds long.

 #### Script Overview
 The script iterates through `obama_speeches.csv`, fetches each YouTube video, uses FFmpeg to convert it to audio.
 It then fetches the corresponding timestamps.
 Both are stored in the `input_data` directory.